johnwanng/Web-Design-Challenge/README.md

 4. Open the index.html file

-5. Click on the images and the Navigation Bar on the top of the HTML page will assist the you in navigation through the website.
+5. Click on the images and the Navigation Bar on the top of the HTML page will assist the user in navigating through the website.